 Year 1 have been learning about different toys from the past and present day.
 They have studied the different materials used to make toys in the past and compared them to materials used to make modern toys.
 They were lucky enough to visit the Museum of Liverpool and have a special visitor come in to school to show them and talk to them about toys from the past.

 Year 2 – Victorians!

-Year 2 have has so much fun this half term learning all about the Victorian times.
-This week we brought it all to life with a visit to Norton Priory where we learnt all about the Brooke family (a very rich family from the Victorian times!) and had a look around the parts of their mansion that still exist.
+Year 2 had so much fun learning about the Victorian times.
+We brought it all to life with a visit to Norton Priory where we learnt all about the Brooke family (a very rich family from the Victorian times!) and had a look around the parts of their mansion that still exist.

-We also has a very exciting (and a bit scary Victorian morning in school).
-We were transported back to the Victorian times right here at Northcote and spent a monring as Victorian child in school – and yes, the teachers had the cane too!
+We also had a very exciting (and a little bit scary Victorian morning in school).
+We were transported back to the Victorian times right here at Northcote and spent a morning as a Victorian child in school – and yes, the teachers had the cane too!

 History displays around the school….